- CBD & Insomnia – Can This Cannabinoid Help You Sleep?

 Chagas M.H. published a study in the Journal of Psychopharmacology in March 2013.
 The researchers injected CBD into adult male Wistar rats.
 They made sleep recordings during light and dark periods for four days.
 The total percentage of sleep increased during the light period in rats given 10mg and 40mg/kg of CBD.
 The 40mg group also showed an increase in REM sleep latency.

 Chagas was also involved in a study published in the Journal of Clinical Pharmacy and Therapeutics in October 2014.
-It involved giving CBD to four patients with Parkinson’s who also suffered from REM sleep behavior disorder.
+It began by giving CBD to four patients with Parkinson’s who also suffered from REM sleep behavior disorder.
 The researchers found that CBD helped reduce the frequency of the disorder.
 We can say that there is some evidence that CBD oil can help insomnia.
 However, we need to see further research.

 Final Thoughts on CBD for Insomnia